Meneth/PB-git/Project Balance Readme.txt

 3. Enable PB, PB+SWMH, and SWMH in the launcher
 4. Have fun

-Project Balance Module Pack:

-1. Extract the modules you want, and their .mod file
-2. Enable PB and any modules you'd like in the launcher (all are compatible with SWMH)
-3. Have fun

 This mod is created, owned, and maintained by Meneth.
 If you want to include it in any publicly released mod you need my permission.

 If you encounter any issues or are wondering about anything you can ask in the Project Balance thread on the Paradox Forums: http://forum.paradoxplaza.com/forum/showthread.php?594436